medialab/minet/docs/cli.md

                                 or read from the MINET_TWITTER_API_SECRET_KEY
                                 env variable.
   --end-time END_TIME           The newest UTC datetime from which the tweets
                                 will be counted.
-The date should have the format : "YYYY-MM-DDTHH:mm:ssZ" but incomplete dates
+The date should have the
+                                format: "YYYY-MM-DDTHH:mm:ssZ" but incomplete
-                                will be completed for you e.g. "2002-04".
+                                dates will be completed for you e.g. "2002-04".
   --since-id SINCE_ID           Will return tweets with ids that are greater
                                 than the specified id.
 Takes precedence over --start-time.